bwInfoSec/ldapasswd/README.md

-# go-ldap
+# ldapasswd

+This frontend is intended to run behind a reverse proxy and has no native TLS/SSL support!

-LDAP tools in go
+##LDAP tools in go

+Currently only password change is supported.